Getting Started with Rekor

 # Traverse relationships

-rekor relationships query --workspace crm \
+rekor relationships query --database crm \

---collection contacts --record-id c_001 \
+--collection contacts --document-id c_001 \

 --rel-type owns --direction outgoing